- Media category

 - Materials used

-- 107.0 x 107.0 x 107.0cm
+- 107.0 x 107.0 x 107.0 cm

 The ‘Incomplete open cubes’ are a sequence of open-sided cube structures, each missing between one and nine of their sides.
 At once repetitive and varied, this series lays out 122 possible variations on the concept.
 The ‘Incomplete open cubes’ exemplify LeWitt’s conceptual practice and have been widely interpreted as embodying systematic rationality; they are based on an arithmetic concept which they then take to its logical extreme.
 While they are internally consistent, they also manifest an irrational, obsessive quality reflected in LeWitt’s own comment that ‘irrational thoughts should be followed absolutely and logically’.
 Here he presents a binary between the rational and the irrational.

-Sol LeWitt: Incomplete open cubes, John Weber Gallery, 1974–1974.
+Sol LeWitt: Incomplete open cubes, John Weber Gallery, New York, 1974–1974

-Opening transformations, Museum of Contemporary Art, Oct 1991–Feb 1992
+Opening transformations, Museum of Contemporary Art, Australia, Oct 1991–Feb 1992

-From Christo and Jeanne-Claude to Jeff Koons: John Kaldor Art Projects and Collection, Museum of Contemporary Art, 12 Dec 1995–17 Mar 1996.
+From Christo and Jeanne-Claude to Jeff Koons: John Kaldor art projects and collection, Museum of Contemporary Art, Australia, 12 Dec 1995–17 Mar 1996

-Journey to Now: John Kaldor Art Projects and Collection, Art Gallery of South Australia, 18 Apr 2003–06 Jul 2003.
+Journey to now: John Kaldor art projects and collection, Art Gallery of South Australia, Adelaide, 18 Apr 2003–06 Jul 2003